 On one of the few occasions in my life, I was left speechless.

 I was left teary eyed – and in that moment I learnt again about the generosity about the human heart – and our infinite capacity to show love and kindness to others, no matter what’s going on for us.

 My invitation to you all is to always be on the look out to contribute to others – that’s what gives your life meaning.
 At the same time, be open to the many wonderful surprises coming back your way.

 Want to change the world?
 Then please carry out a random act of kindness today and every day from now onwards…

-Choose from my 31 Ways to Carry Out Random Acts of Kindness.
+Choose one act of kindness for today from my 31 Ways to Carry Out Random Acts of Kindness

 Then choose another one for tomorrow – and continue to carry out a random act of kindness every day for the rest of your life.